timescale/docs.timescale.com-content/installation-apt-ubuntu.md

 #### Build & Install

->vvv If you have another PostgreSQL installation not via `apt`, this will likely cause problems.
+>:WARNING: If you have another PostgreSQL installation not via `apt`, this will likely cause problems.
 If you wish to maintain your current version of PostgreSQL outside of `apt`, we recommend installing from source.
 Otherwise, please be